Sunday-Okey/Data_Wrangling_Project/README.md

 #### Additional Data via the Twitter API

 Back to the basic-ness of Twitter archives: retweet count and favorite count are two of the notable column omissions.
 Fortunately, this additional data can be gathered by anyone from Twitter's API.
 Well, "anyone" who has access to data for the 3000 most recent tweets, at least.
-But you, because I aleady have the WeRateDogs Twitter archive and specifically the tweet IDs within it, can gather this data for all 5000+.
+I aleady have the WeRateDogs Twitter archive and specifically the tweet IDs within it, can gather this data for all 5000+.
 And guess what?
 I am going to query Twitter's API to gather this valuable data.

 #### Image Predictions File